Bali with Toddlers, Kids, or Teenagers: What Indian Families Should Know

 • Not involving them in planning

-• Choosing boring itineraries
+• Choosing repetitive or boring schedules

 Better approach:

-• Include their interests
+• Include their preferences

-• Give controlled freedom
+• Give controlled freedom within safe limits

 Real Scenario